Friday 14 June 2024

 During the rainy season, junglee horses move around, as their original settlement around the Dibru Saikhowa national park is flooded.
 The Dibru Saikhowa is fed by the Brahmaputra and Lohit and Dibru and an interlaced galaxy of small and big tributaries.
 Our boatman informed us that we were going towards the Siang (or Dihang, pronounced as Dehing) River, another of those distributing and feeding tributaries that weave in and out of the main river.

-It was mildly raining and the boat ride itself was a joy.
+It was raining mildly and the boat ride itself was a joy and full of complexities from encountering riverine life and seeing it close-up.
 The Rangagora tea estate to the left was one of the first sights on the ride.
-There had been reports of feral horses sighting there a few days ago, which brought the horses to our mind and so this trip.
-During heavy rains, the estate gets flooded and some portion of its bungalow stands knee deep in water.
+There had been reports of feral horses sighting there a few days ago, which brought the horses to our mind and was the reason this trip.
+During heavy rains, the estate gets flooded and some portion of its massive main bungalow stands knee deep in water.

-The boat ride seemed to be through one of the last of the remaining pristine areas of the country, relatively wild and untouched.
-For miles there was just the flooded river banks, with many trees uprooted or submerged, miles of river and jungles on the side, with the drongos, babblers, sparrows, swallows, kingfishers keeping the boat company.
+The boat ride seemed to be through one of the last of the remaining pristine areas of the country, wild and untouched.
+For miles there were just the flooded river banks, with uprooted or submerged trees, deep swathes of greenery on the banks, with just the drongos, babblers, sparrows, swallows, kingfishers and sometime buffaloes, keeping the boat company.

 The feral horses are apparently descendants from horses used by Britishers during the WW2.
 A few of them escaped and their tribe has grown in the past 80 years to almost 79 horses.
 Of course, as in any rare species in India, they are endangered, with poachers and hunters looking for them to sell them as race horses or to resort owners.

 As we went on, we came to the Laika village.
 It is mostly inhabited by the Mishing tribe.
 The entire village is on stilts with willow fences separating the houses.
 The residents use the river for all their activities.
 Boats, kids, fishermen, bathers and just watchers thronged the bank.
 The kids were adept at rowing and could be seen on boats and on the muddy field beyond the bank, playing.
+Many ran around with catapults using mud golis as stones.
 The houses had goats, cows, vegetable patches and most importantly solar panels to provide the much-needed light at night to keep away wild animals.

 Speaking of wild animals, we heard an interesting tale from one of our forest guards about an old lady who was settled in these riverine wilds.
 Her kids moved away as they grew older but she refused to budge from her home.
 She was eventually trampled by a herd of elephants while she slept.
 Whichever area looked a bit destroyed, like trampled grasses, broken poles, solar panels, you knew elephants had been there!
 And our guide helpfully informed us that people didn’t die from common diseases like diabetes or cancer here.
 I guess wild elephants and snakes took care to keep the population under control!

 As we progressed on our way upstream, we came across a huge banyan tree inland where there was a forest camp and which is a favourite with trekkers.
-My husband had done some trekking there with a friend, in the dry season, some months earlier.
-It was huge and its canopy seemed to stretch on for acres!
+My husband had done some trekking there with a friend, in the dry season, a few months earlier.
+It was huge and its canopy stretched on for acres.

 In between there were forest watch towers and forest guard house boats, which accommodates around a dozen people, parked on the silty banks.
 One could see the silt and the bank falling off at many places and trees submerged in the partly flooded river.
 During full floods, the chapori (the riverine plain villages) are totally submerged and the inhabitants move to different areas, in fact they apparently move lowland as the silt gets deposited there!